may-py/may-py/README.md

 ## About me
 I'm not a coder; I'm a finance professional.
 I began my programming adventure in early 2019 using Python in order to improve my financial data analysis skills.
 After studying the fundamentals of Python, I realized that I needed to understand webframeworks and began with Django.
 I'm a Data Scientist and Machine Learning enthusiast.

-I am now employed as a Finance Controller, and I have a 10-year history in financial reporting.
+Currently, I am employed as a Finance Professional, and I have a 11-year history in financial reporting.

 ## Stack I work with